California Tint Exemption

 Get Your Windows Tinted

-With your exemption in hand, take your vehicle to a professional tint installer.
-Show them your exemption certificate so they know you're legally authorized for darker tint.
-They'll apply the tint level appropriate for your condition.
+With your exemption in hand, visit a professional tint installer.
+Show them your certificate so they know you're legally authorized for darker front tint under CVC §26708(b)(3).

 Ready to Start?